MoralisWeb3/web3-dotnet-sdk/README.md

 Configuration for server connection information is handled in the `ServerConnectionData` object.
 Before using Moralis, create an instance of this object to pass into the moralis initialization method.

 #### General Configuration Parameters.
-- ApplicationID `string`: The Moralis DappID.
-This value must be supplied if using either Moralis Server.
 - ApiKey `string`: The Web3Api key, must be supplied to initialize Web3Api to use standard REST server.
 Required if you are going to use the Authentication API, Web3Api, or Solana API.
 - AuthenticationApiUrl `string`: Moralis Authentication 2.0 server endpoint URL.
 Required if you are going to use the Authentication API
 - Headers `IDictionary<string, string>`:  Additional HTTP headers to be sent with network requests from the SDK.
 - MasterKey `string`: The Master Key for the Moralis app. _Important, must be kept secret!_.
-This value must be supplied if using Moralis Server functionality.
-- DappUrl `string`: A URI pointing to the target Moralis Server instance hosting the app.
 This value must be supplied if using Moralis Server functionality.
 - Web3ApiUrl - URL for Web3 Api and Solana Api